jackmckinstry/lab2-project-requirements-recitation-012-team-02/README.md

 ## Overview
 In this lab, we will learn how to use GitHub Projects to manage our class projects.
 You will work on this lab as a group of 4.
 Please follow the instructions on the [course website](https://cuboulder-csci3308.pages.dev/docs/labs/lab2/).
 Note that the above badges serve as quick links to the lab instructions, Course Canvas, and Course Piazza.

+oh no it's all messed up oh no.

 ## Submission Guidelines
 Once your team document is ready, append your team details to the Readme.md.
 Make sure to add, commit, and push your changes.
 You should run the following commands inside your local git directory.